Top

 • Sole Managing Conservatorship (SMC)

-• Whichever parent the child lives with in an SMC is named the sole managing conservator, and the other parent is called the possessory conservator.
+• Whichever parent the child lives with in an SMC is named the sole managing conservator, and the other parent is the possessory conservator.

 • Possessory Conservatorship